Tandashi/YTSync-Plugin/README.md

 ## Technical aspects

-The Plugin communicates via [socket.io ](https://socket.io)with the [YTSync Server](https://github.com/Tandashi/YTSync-Server) to synchronize the rooms.
+The Plugin communicates via [socket.io ](https://socket.io)with the [YTSync Server](https://github.com/Tandashi/YTSync-Server) to synchronise the rooms.

 ## Contributing